-- ScpModel-Workflow to run a model on SCP data upstream of analysis of variance. - scpAnnotateResults() to annotate analysis of variance results.
+This function is part of the scplainer workflow, which also consists of ScpModel-Workflow to run a model on SCP data upstream of analysis of variance, and ScpModel-DifferentialAnalysis and ScpModel-ComponentAnalysis to explore the model results.

+scpAnnotateResults() streamlines the annotation of the analysis of variance results.